Ivo Pękalski

-Ivo Dominik Pękalski ([pɛŋˈkalskʲi] born 3 November 1990) is a Swedish footballer who plays as a midfielder for Utsiktens BK.
+Ivo Dominik Pękalski ([pɛŋˈkalskʲi] born 3 November 1990) is a Swedish professional footballer who plays as a midfielder for Utsiktens BK.
 Beginning his career with Landskrona BoIS in 2007, he went on to represent Malmö FF, BK Häcken, Halmstads BK, and Oxford United before signing with Norrby IF in 2019.
 Having represented the Sweden U17, U19, and U21 teams between 2005 and 2011, he made his full international debut for Sweden in 2013.

-Career
+Club career

 Early career

 Born and raised in Lund, Pękalski began his career with Linero IF and has also played for Lunds BK.
 After few years with the club, he was bought by Landskrona BoIS in December 2005.
 While progressing through his career at Landskrona BoIS, Pękalski was linked with a move to Premier League side Liverpool and was offered to join the club.
 However, he rejected a move to Liverpool, preferring to stay at Landskrona BoIS.

 Soon after, Pękalski was promoted to Landskrona BoIS’ first team ahead of the 2007 season.
 Shortly after, he then signed a three–year contract with the club.
 Pękalski made his debut for Landskrona BoIS on 23 April 2007 against IF Sylvia, starting a match and played 75 minutes before being substituted, in a 0–0 draw.
 In follow–up match, he scored his first goal for the club, in a 2–1 win against Gefle.
-His second goal for Landskrona BoIS came on 8 July 2007, in a 4–2 win against Åtvidabergs.
+His second goal for Landskrona BoIS came on 8 July 2007, in a 4–2 win against Åtvidaberg.
 Following this, Pękalski quickly established himself in the first team for the club, playing in the midfield position.
 At the end of the 2007 season, he went on to make twenty–nine appearances and scoring times in all competitions.

 The first two months to the 2008 season saw Pękalski continue to feature in and out of the starting line–up for Landskrona BoIS.
 It wasn't until on 25 August 2008 when he scored his first goal of the season, in a 3–1 win against Jönköpings Södra.
 However, Pękalski suffered an injury that saw him sidelined for the rest of the 2008 season.

 Pękalski started in the first three matches of the 2009 season, including scoring his first goal of the season against IK Sirius on 19 April 2009 before missing one match due to suspension.
 After returning, he continued to feature in a number of matches in the first team despite facing sidelined along the way.
 By the time Pękalski left the club, he made sixteen appearances and scoring once in all competitions.